drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 {{< /details >}}

+#### 4 : Termination conditions

-4. Before you run your model, you should consider when the model is terminated.
+Before you run your model, you should consider when the model is terminated.
 Since we want to simulate the main-sequence evolution, we should place our stopping condition at the terminal age main-sequence (TAMS).
 Look under ``! when to stop`` in ``&controls``